 6.2.
 Dissolved oxygen

-The figures below show comparisons between dissolved oxygen data and simulated air distribution at 4 locations.
+The figures below show comparisons between dissolved oxygen data and simulated air distribution at four locations.
 The biokinetic model was not yet activated at this stage of the project, so there is no simulated oxygen data yet.
-However, we can assume (and we have seen in past) that DO levels and air are correlated and that more DO can be found where more bubbles are.
+However, we can assume (as we have seen in the past) that DO levels and air are correlated and that more DO can be found where more bubbles are.

 Figure 5: comparison of air distribution (gas holdup) and measured DO concentrations at 4 locations in the bioreactor (A and B are in the aerated zone)